 Being an Area Director is one of the most satisfying roles in Toastmasters.
 It’s a wonderful opportunity to extend yourself as a leader, and become acquainted with the wider Toastmasters community.
-The best guides for this role are the District Leadership Handbook which is given to District leaders at the start of this year, and the Guide for Area Directors.
-They can be found here:
+The best guide for this role are the District Leadership Handbook which is given to District leaders at the start of this year, and the Guide for Area Directors.

 How Do You Become an Area Director?